 The benefits of dividends

-It’s also worth remembering that there are two ways to earn money from shares.
-Not only can you benefit from capital growth in the value of shares over time, but you can also earn an income from dividends.
+It’s worth remembering that there are two ways to earn money from shares.
+Not only can you benefit from capital growth in the value of shares over time, but you can also earn an income from dividends and any additional franking credits.
+Dividends are more often paid out by blue chip stocks, which is part of what makes them so attractive.

 Dividends tend to be paid by larger, more established companies on the ASX and you can use them to provide a regular, ongoing source of income.
 This offers you security and stability for the future, while at the same time giving you a chance to benefit from the company’s long-term capital growth.